 Then, I found JadeBloom and Rocky Mountain Oils.

 I am sure it goes without saying that how these things worked on me doesn’t mean they will work for you.
 Just because something did or DID NOT work for me, it might work for you.
 If you had other experiences, I’d love to hear about them in the comments (no MLM selling in the comments — I will delete, FYI).
+Also make sure that you test small drops of oil that you try for allergic reactions or side effects.
+Make sure you speak with your healthcare provider if you have a medical condition or medical treatment that may be made worse by using natural oils.

 I used their Deep Blue and really liked it.